nganha1897/bookme/README.md

 ### Room Listings
 All rooms are displayed on the homepage for all users.
-Users can click on a room to view room details such as location (with map), room details and amenities, room availability displayed on a calendar, and room reviews and ratings.
+Users can click on a room to view room details such as location (with map), room details & amenities, room availability displayed on a calendar, and room reviews & ratings.

 ![Room listing image](public/images/readme_img/room_listing.png)